 Monday, September 20, 2010

 In the Middle Ages books were precious and valuable objects coveted by the wealthy elite - and marauding Norsemen.
-As such, a book was more likely to be stolen than copied.
-To combat the theft of books Irish monks employed bible chains.
+As such, books - especially bibles - were common targets of theft.
+To combat this Irish monks tethered bible to iron rods with chains.
 And, on the advice of counsel, scribes affixed curses to books.
 In Biblioclasm, author (and professional medieval illuminator) Marc Drogan, identifies the following as the most famous literary curse.

 "And if any man shall take away from the words of the book of this prophesy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book." -- Revelations, 22:19

 The church didn't have a monopoly on literary curses.
 Medieval Jewish scribes issued